"Troubleshooting and Solutions for Addressing Voltage Drop Challenges in Inverter Circuits

 You may have seen a lot of concepts for sine wave and pure sine wave inverters employing PWM feeds or SPWM integrations on this website.
 The idea is excellent and gives the user the necessary sine wave equivalent outputs, but they appear to have problems with output voltage loss under load.

-This post will teach us how to rectify this using straightforward reasoning and arithmetic.
+This post is going to show us how to fix this problem using thinking and basic math.

 Square Wave Inverter Output Voltage Analysis

-The waveform as illustrated below is generally seen across the power devices in a square wave inverter circuit, which delivers the current and voltage to the appropriate transformer winding in accordance with the mosfet conduction rate utilising this square wave:
+The waveform as illustrated below is generally seen across the power devices in a square wave inverter circuit, which delivers the current and voltage to the appropriate transformer winding in accordance with the MOSFET conduction rate utilizing this square wave:

 Here, we can observe that the waveform's equal ON/OFF times correspond to a peak voltage of 12V and a duty cycle of 50%.